emrekuruu/OpenLTM-Nego/README.md

 - For superwised training or modeling adaptation
   * Datasets from [TSLib](https://github.com/thuml/Time-Series-Library) : [[Download]](https://cloud.tsinghua.edu.cn/f/4d83223ad71047e28aec/).

+3. Training from scratch or use our pre-trained checkpoint in the folder ```./checkpoints```

+- We provide the checkpoint of [Timer-XL](https://arxiv.org/abs/2410.04803) pre-trained on 260B time points [[Download]](https://cloud.tsinghua.edu.cn/f/01c35ca13f474176be7b/).

-1. We provide some supervised training, pre-training and adaptation scripts under the folder `./scripts/`:
+4. We provide some supervised training, pre-training and adaptation scripts under the folder `./scripts/`:

 ```
 # Supervised training